Artajona

 Dolmens

-The dolmens are located just 4 kilometers from Artajona Portillo de Eneriz and of the Mine of Faranagortea.
-These are two of the rare examples of gallery tombs with perforated doors, a specific tomb architecture typical of several areas around the western Mediterranean.
+At just 4 kilometers from Artajona, there are the dolmens of Portillo de Eneriz and of Mina de Faranagortea.
+These are two rare prehistoric examples of Bronze Age gallery tombs with perforated doors, a specific funerary architecture characteristic of several regions around the western Mediterranean.

 To complete the experience of Artajona, it is nice to be able to spend the night within the city walls.
 Our recommended accommodations are therefore rustic stays, which help you experience the tranquility and history of Artajona.
 These accommodations are perfectly located to enjoy the village and the region.